PcChef-git/Inventory-tracker/README.md

-#''' This project is an Inventory Tracker written in Python.
+ ''' This project is an Inventory Tracker written in Python.
-     It will have tailored programming to fit the needs of a particular restuarant.
+     It will have tailored programming to fit the needs of a particular restuarant.'''

      Purpose:
      -Reads Scanned Invoices